alohamujeeb/alohamujeeb.github.io/docs/blog/posts/2025-08-20-circular-wisdom.md

 	So they left try-catch out entirely.

-- That said, for critical failures **Go did stick to try-catch-ish mechanism, just under a different name**: panic and recover.
+- That said, for critical failures **Go does stick to try-catch-ish mechanism, just under a different name**: panic and recover.

-- These "great" minds introduces their own **great wisdom** and masses just follow like crazy.
+- These "great" minds just love to introduces their own **wisdom** and masses just follow like crazy.

 So... what the heck is going on? 😄